playlistseeker/playlistseeker/README.md

 ## Good to Know

 - Unsigned build. macOS will complain.
 Normal.
-- YouTube embeds can be blocked in desktop apps, fallback preview is there
+- YouTube embeds can be blocked in desktop apps; the fallback preview is there
-- Incomplete downloads stay in a temp folder until they're done
+- Incomplete downloads stay in a temp folder until they’re done
 - Something broken?
 Hit the Report button

 ---